bluesky-social/atproto-website/content/guides/data-repos.md

 ## Data Layout

-The content of a repository is laid out in a [Merkle Search Tree (MST)](https://hal.inria.fr/hal-02303490/document) which reduces the state to a single root hash.
+The content of a repository is laid out in a [Merkle Search Tree (MST)](https://hal.inria.fr/hal-02303490/document) which reduces the state to a single root hash and keeps records in sort-order by their key.

+Every node in the repo is an [IPLD](https://ipld.io/) object ([dag-cbor](https://ipld.io/docs/codecs/known/dag-cbor/)) which is hash-referenced by a [CID](https://github.com/multiformats/cid).

+We then layer collection and record semantics on top of the MST through the use of structured URLs.

 It can be visualized as the following layout:

 <pre style="line-height: 1.2;"><code>┌────────────────┐
 │     Commit     │  (Signed Root)